zhanglae/largeVis/README.md

 (Note that this implementation of `largeVis` differs from the approach taken by `Annoy`, in that `Annoy` always uses the number of features as the leaf threshold, where `largeVis` allows this to be an adjustable parameter.)

-The authors of Tang et al. (2016) suggest that a single iteration of the second phase is generally sufficient to obtain satisfactory performance.
+The authors of @tang2016visualizing suggest that a single iteration of the second phase is generally sufficient to obtain satisfactory performance.

 See the vignette "ANN Benchmarks" for additional information.